 The school has provided students with good resource materials.
 Students are asked to cooperate in helping us to take care of these materials so they will be available for the many students who will come through our program in the future.
-At no time should books leave the PN Classroom without special permission from the coordinator.
 Books that are lost must be paid for in full by the student responsible for the loss.
 The cost of marred or defaced books will be charged to the last student using the book.
-Electronic book resources will available for PN students.
+Electronic book resources will be available for PN students.